martinbiel/StochasticPrograms.jl/docs/src/index.md

 # StochasticPrograms.jl

-*a modeling framework for stochastic programming problems*
+*A modeling framework for stochastic programming problems*

 ## Summary